antihero05/Docker_bodycomposition-custom/README.md

 MQTTHOST|Hostname for the MQTT server
-MQTTUSER|User for subscribing to the MQTT server MQTTPASSWORD|Password for the MQTT user MQTTTOPIC|Topic providing the Mi Scale Data (including user) GARMINUSER|Mailadress of the 'Garmin Connect' account GARMINPASSWORD|Passwort for the 'Garmin Connect' account
+MQTTUSER|User for subscribing to the MQTT server MQTTPASSWORD|Password for the MQTT user
+MQTTTOPIC|MQTT Topic providing the Mi Scale Data (including the user defined on the scale for assigning the data) GARMINUSER|Mailadress of the 'Garmin Connect' account GARMINPASSWORD|Passwort for the 'Garmin Connect' account